Set up a dashboard

 |Show Open In Search Button||Enabled (Open In Search button is visible)||Disable to hide the Open In Search button|

 |Show Export Button||Enabled (Export button is visible)||Disable to hide the Export button in view mode's Actions dropdown.

 If disabled, users can't export dashboards.

-Although it is possible to hide various components of a dashboard to have a view-only experience, users with the proper permissions can still enter the editing experience from the Dashboards list page.
+Although it is possible to hide various components of a dashboard to have a view mode experience, users with the proper permissions can still enter the editing experience from the Dashboards list page.

-To select multiple visualizations at one time, click and drag the blue editing frame until it covers a part of every visualization you want to select.
+To multiselect visualizations at one time, click and drag the blue editing frame until it covers a part of every visualization you want to select.